newrelic/docs-website/scripts/README.md

 ## verify-mdx.js

-This script run on MD/MDX files to troubleshooting errors and verifying content during PR checks.
+This script runs on MD/MDX files to troubleshooting errors and verify content during PR checks.
 It shows a progress bar in the terminal as it can take several minutes to read every file.
 It outputs any errors found when it is complete.

 It can optionally take an array of files supplied in the terminal separated by spaces.